SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/microsoft-graph-security.md

 Key features of the Microsoft Graph Security app include:
 - Detect and mitigate potential ransomware attacks.
 - Monitor endpoint security and identify potential threats.
-- Have a high-level overview of the organizational security posture, including metrics such as the number of alerts, alert severity, and status.
+- High-level overview of the organizational security posture, including metrics such as the number of alerts, alert severity, and status.
 - Allows security teams to identify potential threats and take appropriate action based on the trends and patterns of security alerts over time.

 ## Log Types